- Home

 Having chemotherapy

-Chemotherapy is usually given through a vein (intravenously).
-It is commonly given as a period of treatment followed by a break to allow your body to recover.
+Chemotherapy given to treat lung cancer is usually one, two or three drugs together or one by itself.
+Drugs are commonly given as a period of treatment followed by a break to allow your body to recover.
 This is called a cycle.
 The number of cycles will depend on the type of lung cancer and any side effects you have.
-You will probably have chemotherapy as an outpatient, which means you will go to the treatment centre for chemotherapy but not stay overnight.

 Side effects of chemotherapy

-For more on this, see Chemotherapy, Mouth health and Hair loss, and listen to our podcast on Appetite Loss and Nausea.
+Learn more about chemotherapy, mouth health and hair loss, and listen to our podcast on Appetite Loss and Nausea.

 → READ MORE: Immunotherapy for lung cancer